Shytor/TidyDataProject/CodeBook.md

 The recommended method for loading the data is `read.table("CPANSWER.txt")`.

-# Table Format - Variables
+# Output Format - Variables

 * Subject: The number of the subject in the test (1 to 30)
 * Activity: The name of the activity being performed